iPzX/TyNy-Bot/README.md

 a fun telegram python bot using aiogram library

-use this commands to install the bot librarys : pip3 install -U aiogram ,ujson , aioredis ,requests, bs4 you should have at least python3.7 installed on your system
+use this commands to install the bot librarys : pip3 install -U aiogram ,ujson , aioredis ,requests, bs4

 replace your token on line 24
 use python3 bot.py